The foundation is dedicated to our daughter Emily and everyone who is touched by melanoma.

 Like so many families who have been affected by melanoma and have also started foundations and march's in all the states these past five years, we are all working towards a goal to give melanoma a voice and most importantly for all to understand the importance of early detection.

-The March was designed to remember all our loved ones and a ‘voice’ for education and awareness, but it soon emerged that the March was also a much-needed avenue for people touched or struck by melanoma to come together, to recognise, understand and support each other.
+The March was designed to remember our loved ones and a ‘voice’ for education, awareness and supporting survivors, but it soon emerged that the March was also a much-needed avenue for people touched or struck by melanoma to come together, to recognise, understand and support each other.
 It was that rare chance to feel a friendship between melanoma sufferers, because all too often melanoma is misunderstood by the victim’s friends and/or family, and just taken to mean a ‘funny mole’ instead of an aggressive and lethal cancer.
 Hearing and Understanding melanoma are usually two different things.
 Tragically for some families and friends, the March is also a chance to remember and grieve those lost to melanoma.
 I remember we had people in wheelchairs who marched with us one year, but were not here the next.
 Over the years, the March has waxed and waned in its support, 2009 was a particularly difficult year with the terrible Victorian bushfire's taking people’s focus, but we’ve seen the march reach large numbers, especially when we had the support of Julia Morris and David Hobson in 2008.
 We look forward to even more support in the future.
 While it’s still in its ‘infancy’ we look forward to getting to the point where it is a National March day; of education, support and remembrance.

 Over the years, it’s been amazing to see the number and range of people affected by melanoma, step out for this day together.
 We’ve seen regular groups Like friends and family of Richarda and Pandora’s family and friends joining us in 2011 together with her in a wheelchair.
 Last year we had a very large group of family and friends remembering Matt.